-I’ve going through the dreaded visa renewal process so I had to make a couple of trips to my nearest immigration office which means hoping on the train and going to Nagoya.
+I’ve been going through the dreaded visa renewal process so I had to make a couple of trips to my nearest immigration office which means hoping on the train and going to Nagoya.
 Nagoya is Japan’s 4th largest city, but doesn’t really seem to have a claim to fame, at least as far as I can tell after some low effort Google searching.
 I think it’s actually a great place to make a day (or two) trip out of though so that’s what we did!

 I’m in Game Boy Mood

 For some reason the Game Boy has been on my mind lately.
 I’ve been sifting through crusty looking carts at my local Book-Off every few days trying to find some gems, but haven’t had much luck.
 Shopping in Nagoya was a different story.
 I didn’t get any absolute steals except for maybe the boxed copy of Kirby’s Dreamland 2, but the carts were pristine and the prices were fair.
 We had the best luck in the Osu shopping district where there is a Super Potato (yeah, like the one in Akihabara (Woo!)) and a store a couple of doors down that… Probably has a name too?
 The place didn’t look fancy and ojisan that runs it was smoking and watching Netflix behind the counter, but if you’re willing to dig, you’ll find slightly better prices than Super Potato (which you should absolutely visit).

 Anyway, let’s get to the games!
 I managed to stay under 5000 yen (~$50), but didn’t find a donor Game Boy Color for a backlight mod at a price I was willing to pay.
 They ran from 4000-9000 yen depending on the condition and store.
 Okay, now onto the games!
 For real this time.